vagran/dxf-viewer/test/README.md

 - **`scene.test.mjs`** — builds every drawing in `fixtures/` and compares a canonical dump of the result against `expected/<name>.dump`.
 This is the test that covers what the library is actually for; everything above it is hygiene.
+- **`invariants.test.mjs`** — properties that need no expected output: a translated drawing produces the same geometry shifted, a drawing with its blocks exploded produces the same geometry as one with blocks, hatch lines stay inside their boundary, and a polyline over 0x10000 vertices chunks correctly.
+Two of these work by building the same drawing two ways and requiring the results to agree, so neither side has to be known correct in advance.
 - **`validate.test.mjs`** — runs `ValidateScene` over every fixture, and separately proves that `ValidateScene` can fail, by corrupting a scene seven different ways and requiring each one to be caught.
 Without that second half a validator that checks nothing would look identical to one that